Bruce Hutton

-Bruce Hutton (born: July 2, 1946 Minnedosa, Manitoba) was leader and founder of the Separation Party of Alberta from 2004 - 2012.
+Bruce Hutton (born July 2, 1946, in Minnedosa, Manitoba) was leader and founder of the Separation Party of Alberta from 2004 to 2012.

 Hutton joined the Royal Canadian Mounted Police in 1967.
 In 1999, he founded Law-abiding Unregistered Firearms Association (LUFA) to protest the recently introduced federal gun registry.
 In 2004, he became leader of the Separation Party.

 Quotes of Bruce Hutton

 "Unresponsive governments force ordinary people to do extraordinary things." – Bruce Hutton, Albertan.

 "It has been said the Separation Party of Alberta accomplished in 16 months that which took the Parti Quebecois 16 years to achieve.
-It has also been said that we have the cart before the horse - forming the political party before the movement gains strength." – Bruce Hutton, Albertan.
+It has also been said that we have the cart before the horse – forming the political party before the movement gains strength." – Bruce Hutton, Albertan.

 "We are looking for that strong leader to come forth.
 When suitable candidates identify themselves, SPA will have its first Leadership Convention.
 We are looking for someone who cares about Alberta, not their own personal agenda.
 We are not interested in any political retread looking to rejuvenate his or her failed political career.
 We want someone who has vision, can "think outside the box" and has a plan for a strong, vibrant, independent Alberta." – Bruce Hutton, Albertan.

 Personal History

 Raymond Bruce Hutton was born July 2, 1946 in Minnedosa, Manitoba.
 His ancestors emigrated to Ontario in the 1700s as United Empire Loyalists from the United States of America and later migrated to Manitoba.
-His father, Ross Logan Hutton (deceased December 25, 2002) was a WWII Veteran, a journeyman electrician, President - International Brotherhood of Electrical Workers in Manitoba, President - Alberta Electrical Contractors Association, Vice President - Newberry Energy of California, and President - St. Albert Legion, St. Albert, Alberta.
+His father, Ross Logan Hutton (deceased December 25, 2002) was a WWII Veteran, a journeyman electrician, President – International Brotherhood of Electrical Workers in Manitoba, President – Alberta Electrical Contractors Association, Vice President – Newberry Energy of California, and President – St. Albert Legion, St. Albert, Alberta.
 His mother, Muriel Margaret (Beddome) Hutton, resided in St. Albert, Alberta.
-A proud homemaker, her marriage to Ross Logan Hutton produced two sons - Ross William (who died of cancer at the age of 40) and Raymond Bruce Hutton.
+A proud homemaker, her marriage to Ross Logan Hutton produced two sons – Ross William (who died of cancer at the age of 40) and Raymond Bruce Hutton.

 Hutton married Virginia Pearl (Javos) Hutton of Nampa, Alberta.
 After 25 years of marriage, in 2001 she died of cancer at the age of 51.
 Hutton and his wife had the following children: